 The bottom-left point represents the darkest areas in the photo.
-Move that point horizontally to the right to make the photo darker, perhaps at the cost of some underexposure.
+Move that RawTherapee 4.0.11 User Manual Page 34 of 105 point horizontally to the right to make the photo darker, perhaps at the cost of some underexposure.
 Move it vertically up to make the darks lighter.